aws-samples/anz-amazon-sagemaker-immersionday/README.md

 ## ANZ-Amazon-SageMaker-ImmersionDay-workshop

-Welcome to Machine learning with amazon sagemaker workshop
+Welcome to Machine learning  and generative AI on Amazon Sagemaker workshop

-This workshops help customers and partners to learn about the fundamentals of machine learning on amazon SageMaker.
+This workshops helps individuals customers and partners to learn about the fundamentals of machine learning and generative AI on Amazon SageMaker.

-In this hands-on session, we'll introduce Amazon SageMaker with a focus on the core workflow of data processing, building, training and deploying models cost-effectively.
-Attendees will learn how to map traditional, notebook-based or local ways of working to SageMaker patterns - and explore some of the initial lineage tracking and infrastructure optimization benefits that SageMaker's architecture delivers.
+In this workshop, we’ll explore Amazon SageMaker robust tooling for core machine learning tasks such as data preparation, model building, training and deployment.
+We will also get hands on with Amazon SageMaker no-code/low-code generative AI interfaces as well as the fully managed generative AI AWS service Amazon Bedrock that allow anyone to easily integrate AI into their applications.
+The focus is on enabling hands-on experience with the platform through practical examples and coding tutorials for developers and data scientists of all levels.

 **Who should attend:**

-Data scientists, Analysts, ML engineer, Data Engineers and Developers who would like to learn about Machine Learning on Amazon SageMaker.
+Data scientists, Analysts, ML engineer, Data Engineers and Developers who would like to learn about Machine Learning and gererative AI on Amazon SageMaker.
 Overview of the Labs